rishabhbhatt009/cpp_projects/README.md

         - After the body of the derived class destructor has completed its execution, the destructor of the base class is automatically called.
 There is no need (and no way) to explicitly call the base class destructor from the derived class destructor.
     - Conversion b/w base and derived class
         - Up-casting : derived class obj -> base class obj
-        - Object Slicing
+        - Object Slicing : occurs when a derived class object is assigned to a base class object, resulting in the loss of the part of the object that is not part of the base class
-        - Down-casting : base class obj -> derived class obj (`illegal`)
+        - Down-casting : base class obj -> derived class obj (can be `illegal`)
     - Overriding method :
         - compiler uses `early or static binding` which happens at compile time
         - sometimes when overriding a class we need `late or dynamic binding` which happens at run time
         -  for `late or dynamic binding`
             - we use `virtual` keyword on the base class function = `virtual void func()`,
             - `override` keyword on the derived class function = `void func() override`
-    - Polymorphism
+    - Polymorphism : static and dynamic
     - Polymorphic Collection
     - Abstract Classes :
         - have atleast 1 `pure virtual method` => `virtual void func() = 0;`